“...is to erase this false world.”

-Kira said such unconsciously when she walked past Eona, beginning back towards the castle--her arm was grabbed; spun around and pinned against a tree the queen buried her fangs deep into Kira’s shoulder.
-Had Kira not already experienced a pain greater than the bite, this could have easily crippled her.
+Kira said such unconsciously when she walked past Eona, beginning back towards the castle--her arm was grabbed; spun around and pinned against a tree the queen buried her fangs deep into the immortal's shoulder.
+Had she not already experienced a pain greater than the bite, this could have easily crippled her.
 Eona was serious.

 She anchored her fingers into Kira’s back, locking the immortal in place as she drained every ounce of strength.
 Show me.
 Eona wanted to read the memories of blood, wanted to see and feel everything Kira did in hopes of understanding her--a sharp pain pierced the back of her head as hundreds of images of Kira’s suffering and pain swirled in.

 The white-haired’s strength lessened, her breath was staggered and shallow and continued to do so.
 If this continues the already weakened immortal would lose conscious.